Bowling for Columbine and an analysis of the Genre of Docume

 The narrative presented in documentary films frequently conforms to the pattern of that genre.
 Occasionally variances in this do occur, but not often.
 In bowling for Columbine, Michael Moore presents a somewhat conventional approach to the narration of the presented images, but upon closer inspection it can be seen that Moore takes the role of narrator and extends it well beyond the bounds of conventional documentary films.

-Convention often presents a male ‘god like’ narrator.
-Moore himself is this figure, guiding audiences through interviews and the historical background of America and it’s guns.
-He is the all knowing, omniscient presenter who appears to open the audiences eyes on many issues
+Convention often presents a male "god like" narrator.
+Moore himself is this figure, guiding audiences through interviews and the historical background of America and it's guns.
+He is the all knowing, omniscient presenter who appears to open the audiences eyes on many issues.

 Conventions sees documentaries incorporate, sometimes relying very heavily upon historical footage or data to act as evidence in the building of an argument or position on the subject at hand.
-BC does this frequently with images of global destruction from the last few decades as well as statistics popping up on screen.